megawax1/odin-landing/README.md

 - Fix first column's padding when resized to be consistent with the navbar / logo's.
 - Stop text from collapsing onto new lines.
 - Stop footer from resizing when you zoom out.
+- Clean up the CSS.
+Eliminate redundancies and merge duplicate entries.